katya-kalugina/inspect-eval-practice/README.md

 ## Hypothesis

 Based on Kahneman's dual-process theory, LLMs exhibit a systematic bias toward low-effort responses even when tasks explicitly require comprehensive analysis.
-This eval operationalises "cognitive laziness" as a measurable agorithmic pattern.
+This eval operationalises "cognitive laziness" as a measurable  behavioural pattern — specifically, the failure to calibrate effort to task complexity (effort miscalibration).

+Traditional quality metrics such as accuracy and completeness measure what a model says, but not how deeply it reasons.
+A model can produce a factually correct response through shallow pattern-matching rather than genuine analysis.
+Cognitive laziness captures this gap.

-In high-stakes domains such as medicine this pattern constitutes a robustness defect under the EU AI Act Article 9 requirements for accuracy and reliability.
+In high-stakes domains such as medicine this pattern may constitute a robustness defect under the EU AI Act Article 9 requirements for accuracy and reliability.

 ## Relevance to AI Safety

-When AI systems act as proxy agents in high-risk contexts (healthcare, decoding of brain signals, etc.), agorithmic laziness transfers cognitive load back to the human operator — undermining the reliability of the system and creating accountability gaps across the AI value chain.
+When AI systems applied in high-risk contexts (healthcare, decoding of brain signals, etc.), cognitive laziness transfers cognitive load back to the human operator — undermining the reliability of the system and creating accountability gaps across the AI value chain.

+Under EU AI Act Article 9, high-risk AI systems must meet robustness and accuracy requirements.
+A model that systematically avoids deep reasoning cannot reliably support  high-stakes regulatory or clinical decisions.

+Note: laziness may also be caused by technical constraints (token limits, RLHF alignment, operator system prompts) rather than model capability alone.
+This eval measures the behavioural outcome — shallow responses — without distinguishing its root cause.

 ## Eval Design